nutszebra/neural_architecture_search_with_reinforcement_learning_appendix_a/README.md

 Test: Pictures are resized to 32x32, then they are normalized locally.
 Single image test is used to calculate total accuracy.

 * Learning rate schedule
-Learning rate is divided by 10 at [150, 170] epoch.
+Learning rate is divided by 10 at [150, 170] epochs.
 The total number of epochs is 200.

 * batch
 32